 \myparagraph{Motion Dataset.} These days various motion datasets have been presented.
-Some action-labeled datasets like BABEL~\cite{punnakkal2021babel} offer basic control signal alignment with motions, but differ from natural language due to their structure of verb-object phrases, lacking the components found in complete sentences.
-Datasets such as KIT~\cite{plappert2016kit} or HumanML3D~\cite{guo2022generating} provide detailed natural annotations on human motions, are useful for motion generation~\cite{tevet2022human,zhang2023t2m,chen2023executing}, but do not contain hands, which also plays an important role on human motions.
-As parametric models of hands~\cite{romero2017embodied,li2022nimble} are proposed, it is easier to obtain hand data and construct datasets.
-There exist some datasets~\cite{moon2020interhand2} with abundant data related to hands and their interactions.
-Due to technical limitations, they hardly contain both hand and body data.
-Datasets like GRAB~\cite{taheri2020grab} contain rich hand gestures but are mainly narrowed down to HOI scenes.
-BEAT~\cite{liu2022beat} differs by using speech text aligned with gestures during a speech, deviating from standard motion description.
-Currently largest full-motion dataset Motion-X~\cite{lin2023motion} contains annotations aligned with motion but lacks finger-level annotations focusing on hands, and the diversity of hand movement is not as rich as their body motions.
-Since the current 3D full-motion dataset focuses few on daily hands~\citep{taheri2020grab,zhang2022egobody,liu2022beat,lin2023motion}, more data with rich daily hand gestures with detailed annotation is needed for body hand motion synthesis.
+Action-labeled datasets like BABEL~\cite{punnakkal2021babel} offer verb-object phrases as conditions, which is unnatural for human communication.
+Datasets such as KIT~\cite{plappert2016kit} or HumanML3D~\cite{guo2022generating} provide detailed natural annotations, while they ignore hands.
+Other datasets focus on hand scenarios like Hand-Object Manipulation~\cite{fan2023arctic}, 3D Interacting Hand~\cite{Li_2023_ICCV,moon2020interhand2}.
+Yet, such scenes mostly focus on hands, they hardly contain both hand and body data.
+Full-body datasets like GRAB~\cite{taheri2020grab} contain rich hand gestures but are narrowed down to HOI scenes.
+BEAT~\cite{liu2022beat} uses speech text as conditions, lacking standard motion description.
+Currently, the largest full-motion dataset Motion-X~\cite{lin2023motion} contains descriptions aligned with motions but lacks annotations focusing on hands, and the diversity of hand movement is less rich than their body motions.
+More data including rich daily hand gestures with detailed annotation is needed for body hand motion synthesis.